PT100 Temperature sensor.

 - A sub-multiple of 50 and 60Hz is 10Hz.

 The last option is to chop at the main frequency of the country, 50Hz or 60Hz.
-In a vintage instrument (Polarimeter P70-4) that used mains frequency, this works very well until the synchronous motor's bearing wears, the motor slows slightly, and a low-frequency beat with mains frequency causes reading flicker.
+In a vintage instrument (Polarimeter P70-4) that used mains frequency, this works very well until the synchronous motor's bearing wears, the motor slows slightly, resulting in a low-frequency beat with mains frequency, and the user sees a flickering

 The last option is to chop at the main frequency of the country, 50Hz or 60Hz.
-In a vintage instrument (Polarimeter P70-4) that used mains frequency, this works very well until the synchronous motor's bearing wears, the motor slows slightly, and a low-frequency beat with mains frequency causes reading flicker.
+In a vintage instrument (Polarimeter P70-4) that used mains frequency, this works very well until the synchronous motor's bearing wears, the motor slows slightly, resulting in a low-frequency beat with mains frequency, and the user sees a flickering

 If software were running within the XBee wireless module, then local chopper stabilisation could be run with better timing than if run over the wireless connection.
 In that case, running chopper stabilisation is an unnecessary complication, and a higher frequency chopping is hardly possible.